 The first step is to establish regular feeding times in a quiet low traffic area.
 Stop free feeding.
 Put them on a feeding schedule of morning and evening before introducing their new raw food.
+Limit or stop treats.
 Use a mat or washable rug for them to eat on because it could get a little messy at first.
 Some pets will play with their raw food before eating it.
 We also recommend using a ceramic or stoneware (lead free) small plate instead of a bowl.
 Bowls can irritate your cats whiskers and distract them from enjoying their new food.
 A ceramic plate is also easy to warm so their new food is closer to body "prey" temperature and comfortable to their mouth.
 Food given straight from the refrigerator will deter them from eating it.

 Some cats just do not like change.
 For these cats the key to successfully transitioning is to go slowly.
 Start by mixing in a very small amount of raw food with their current food – just enough to enable them to get use to the sight, smell and taste of the raw food.
 Commercial pet foods have a tremendous amount of aroma to make it attractive and raw food does not.
 Gradually increase the amount of raw, while proportionately decreasing the amount of their current canned or dry food.
 Continue this process for a couple weeks.
 Offer only raw treats or snacks but not enough to replace their needed meals.
-Less is better.
+None is better.
 Most will make the transition within this time or sooner but if your cat continues to show resistance, just slow down the transition.
 It could take more than a month for some cats to make the full transition.
 Tip: If your cat has been eating only dry food and is resisting eating the raw food, you may need to first transition to a wet canned food to get it familiar to the new texture.
 Use the same gradual transition process over a couple of weeks to move to canned food.
 Once that is successful, do the same to gradually move to the raw cat food.
 Be sure not to over feed through this process.
 Most pets are addicted to the coating on dry kibble and persistently beg for it.
 Don't give in!
 Your patience will be well worth the effort for the benefit it brings to your cat’s health.

 If you have multiple cats it’s important that each cat eats its portion of food since they are no longer "free" feeding.
 Give your cat a limited amount of time (15-30 min) to eat its meal.
 Your finicky cat will learn to eat its meals when served.
 This is essential when you make the switch to fresh raw food.
 However, make sure your cat does continue to eat.
 A “tough love” approach will not work with cats and can be risky to their health.
 Be sure your cat is eating each day; a small amount of food twice a day will typically be sufficient to prevent serious issues during transitioning.
 Our older cat will eat a small amount and walk away for a short while (sometimes to use her cat box) and then she returns to eating.
 We give her plenty of time to finish.
 You will know your cats behavior best.